Virtual1/FCC_Python/beginner/functions/positional_arguments/lesson.md

-## Positional Arguments
+## Positional and Variable Positional Arguments

-Positional arguments are used to form [arbitrary argument lists](https://docs.python.org/3.6/tutorial/controlflow.html#arbitrary-argument-lists).
+A positional argument is, simply put, any argument that is not a keyword argument.
 Positional refers to the fact that the relative position, or order, of the arguments is significant when they are stored in their corresponding tuple.

-Positional arguments are optional.

-Positional arguments in Python are similar to [Javascript's Arguments object](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments).
+Positional arguments can be used to form [arbitrary argument lists](https://docs.python.org/3.6/tutorial/controlflow.html#arbitrary-argument-lists).

-"positional arguments precede keyword arguments and ** unpacking; * unpacking precedes ** unpacking".

-If the form “\*identifier” is present, it is initialized to a tuple receiving any excess positional parameters, defaulting to the empty tuple.
-Parameters after “\*” or “\*identifier” are keyword-only parameters and may only be passed used keyword arguments.

-The * operator instructs Python to pass argument inputs as positional arguments.

-Functions can accept a variable number of positional arguments by using \*args in the def statement.
+Functions can accept a variable number of (optional) positional arguments by using the `*args` syntax in the def statement, like this:
+`def example(default_arguments, *args, **kwargs):`
+The `*` operator instructs Python to pass argument inputs to a tuple that receives any excess positional parameters, defaulting to the empty tuple.
+When a function is defined and the parameters are declared, variable positional arguments must follow normal/default arguments (if any) and precede any variable keyword arguments (if any).
 - https://docs.python.org/3.6/tutorial/controlflow.html#arbitrary-argument-lists
 - https://docs.python.org/3/glossary.html#term-argument
 - https://docs.python.org/3/reference/expressions.html#grammar-token-positional_arguments